sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-systemmaintenanceservicecachelistcachediskid.md

 # DiskID

-`DiskID` specifies the Disk ID that identifies the Microsoft® ReadyBoost™ device.
+`DiskID` specifies the Disk ID that identifies the Microsoft ReadyBoost™ device.
 This value is used with [PartitionID](microsoft-windows-systemmaintenanceservicecachelistcachepartitionid.md).

 ## Values